 Many children then get their pointy canine teeth, next to the lateral incisors, on the bottom row.
 This is followed by their first premolar – or bicuspid – two spaces in front of their six-year molars on both the top and bottom.
 After the premolars, the canine teeth on the top row erupt, as do the second premolars.
 By age 13, the 12-year molars have usually erupted on the top and bottom rows on both sides, at the back of the mouth.

 What About the Wisdom Teeth?

-Caring for Your Child’s New Teeth
+Caring for New Teeth

 With proper dental care, your kids' permanent teeth will last for the rest of their lives.
-Encouraging great dental habits, such as brushing twice a day, using a good toothpaste, and flossing daily, reduces their risk of tooth decay.
+Encouraging great dental habits, such as brushing twice a day, using a toothpaste and flossing daily, reduces their risk of tooth decay.
 Similarly, dental treatments such as sealants and fluoride gels can further strengthen the teeth and protect against decay.

-Having the permanent teeth come in is a major milestone in your child's life.
+Having the permanent teeth come in a is major milestone in your child's life.
 Monitoring them with a teeth chart gives you something to remember it by.